Why you should visit Meghalaya?

 Meghalaya in Autumn (October to November)

 The constant rains make the autumn weather in Meghalaya chilly, wet, and humid.
 At this time of year, the damp state is speckled with cherry blossom trees that are in full bloom.
 With the arrival of the winter season, the temperatures begin to drop.
-This is the ideal moment to take in the splendor of the state at its peak.
+This is the ideal moment to take in the splendour of the state at its peak.
 Autumn also heralds the arrival of mesmerising cherry blossoms.
 This season, it will be adorned with pink and white blossoms, making you feel as if you are in a Japanese garden.

 Meghalaya in winter (December to February)